Olympic gold-winning hockey legend Keshav Datt dies | Sports-Games

 An integral part of the Indian team, Datt also captained the Mohun Bagan hockey squad from 1951-1953 and again between 1957 and 1958.

-As a Mohun Bagan player, he won the hockey league six times and the Beighton Cup three times in a span of 10 years.
+As a Mohun Bagan player he won the hockey league six times and Beighton Cup three times in a span of 10 years.

-He was conferred with the Mohun Bagan Ratna award in 2019, becoming the first non-footballer recipient of the honor.
+He was conferred with the Mohun Bagan Ratna award in 2019, becoming the first non-footballer recipient of the honour.

 ''SAI mourns the passing away of Keshav Datt, a member of India’s 1948 and 1952 @Olympics gold medalist men's hockey teams,'' the Sports Authority of India tweeted.